FritzAndFriends/StreamDeckToolkit/docs/articles/template/template.md

 Unless otherwise noted, image assets should all be in the "Portable Network Graphics" (PNG) format.

+> [!Note]
-*Note:* While all efforts have been made to ensure the correctness of this information, please refer to the official [Style Guide][] and [Manifest file definition][Manifest File]  for the latest and most up-to-date information.
+> While all efforts have been made to ensure the correctness of this information, please refer to the official [Style Guide][] and [Manifest file definition][Manifest File]  for the latest and most up-to-date information.

 -----